-That relative conservatism is at play at the relaunched Mission Chinese, trading in beer kegs, paper dragons and a cramped, dive-punk Orchard Street basement for smart cocktails, banquet-hall booths and an ample, gleaming dining room in the far reaches of Chinatown.
+At his Mission Chinese redux, Danny Bowien has traded in beer kegs, paper dragons and a cramped, dive-punk Orchard Street basement for smart cocktails, banquet-hall booths and an ample, gleaming dining room in the far reaches of Chinatown.

-The whole-smoked pork jowl ($35) is over-the-top lardy—one bite satisfies your fat quota for the day.
-Better are the Jurassic salt-and-pepper lamb rib tips ($37), soft and lax on the bone.
+The whole-smoked pork jowl is over-the-top lardy—one bite satisfies your fat quota for the day.
+Better are the Jurassic salt-and-pepper lamb rib tips, soft and lax on the bone.
 Slick a piece of flatbread with kefir crème fraîche, then pile on a few shreds of lamb and a zippy bread-and-butter pickle—it’s Mission-gone-Moroccan, and staunchly, singularly Bowien.

 |Venue name:||Mission Chinese Food||Contact:|